 Send them out at night

 This goes along with the same logic as the above tip.
-The establish rule of thought was emails sent during normal business hours are opened the most, 11am being the best time to send your email out.
+The established rule of thought was, emails sent during normal business hours are opened the most, 11am being the best time to send your email out.
 However since, EVERYONE knows this by now, you have everyone sending their emails at the same time.

 What does this mean?

 I can personally get up to 50+ emails within one morning.
 What do I do?
 I skim over the subject lines and ignore the majority of them.
 The only ones I do open are the most important and personal ones.
 Email marketing campaigns get ignored and I know my behaviour is not abnormal.
 It's the norm.

 To get the best chance of grabbing your readers attention, you need to catch them when they aren't already use to skipping, skimming and ignoring.
 Sending your emails at night can prove to be more effective because they are checking their emails for more personal reasons.

 Internet use on mobile devices is only going to increase.
 It's important your emails are mobile friendly.
 You want to make sure the layout and the look of your email is aesthetically pleasing so they're just as effective on mobile as they are on desktop.